 Let me share this with you, then you can decide…

-The average sale value is £200, so in this case, Company A will generate £10,000 of sales income.
+The average sale value is $200, so in this case, Company A will generate $10,000 of sales revenue.
 Not bad.

-Company B spends the same £5,000 on marketing, plus £3,000 on a marketing consultant who helps create a marketing plan and advice how and where the budget should be allocated.
+Company B spends the same $5,000 on marketing, plus $4,000 consulting fees on a marketing consultant who helps create a marketing plan and advises how and where the budget should be allocated to get the best results (getting the right message in front of the right audience).

-This is a hypothetical example, but a good marketing consultant really can have this kind of impact on your business.
+This is a hypothetical example, but a good marketing consultant or coach really can have this kind of impact on your business.

 Marketing is after all the process of identifying and satisfying the needs of your customers profitably (CIM definition).
 If you do that better you will satisfy more customers (get more sales) and make more profit.